kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - Currently, the result of this activity is in the Monster Spreadsheet

 ## 3. Exploratory analysis of data sets
-- We look for data needed by a model; or
+- We look for data needed by a model, or
 - We browse data and come up with modeling ideas

 - Currently the result of this activity is in the GitHub tasks / Monster Spreadsheet

-## 4. Prioritize data sources downloading
+## 4. Prioritize data source downloading
-- We decide which data to download:
+- We decide what data to download:
-  - Based on business objective (e.g., a source for oil vs one for ags)
+  - Based on business objectives (e.g., a source for oil vs one for ags)
     - Amount of models that can be built out of the data
   - Complexity of downloading
   - Uniqueness